Margaret Morse Nice

 Margaret Morse Nice (December 6, 1883 – June 26, 1974) was an American ornithologist, ethologist, and child psychologist who made an extensive study of the life history of the song sparrow and was author of Studies in the Life History of the Song Sparrow (1937).
-She observed and recorded hierarchies in chicken about three decades ahead of Thorleif Schjelderup-Ebbe who coined the term "pecking order".
+She observed and recorded hierarchies in chickens about three decades ahead of Thorleif Schjelderup-Ebbe, who coined the term "pecking order".
 After her marriage, she made observations on language learning in her children and wrote numerous research papers.

 Early life

 Nice was born on December 6, 1883, in Amherst, Massachusetts.
-The daughter of Anson D. Morse, professor of history at Amherst College, and Margaret Duncan (Ely), she was the fourth child with two older brothers, Ely and William; an elder sister Sarah; a younger sister, Katherine; and two younger brothers, Harold and Edward.
+The daughter of Anson D. Morse, professor of history at Amherst College, and Margaret Duncan (Ely), she was the fourth child, with two older brothers, Ely and William; an elder sister Sarah; a younger sister, Katherine; and two younger brothers, Harold and Edward.

 As a child, she took an interest in nature; her mother, who had studied botany at Mount Holyoke College when it was Mount Holyoke Female Seminary, taught her the names of wildflowers.
-Her first book dealing with birds was Jenny and the Birds (1860) by Lucy Guernsey which was read out by her mother.
-She later came across was John B. Grant's Our Common Birds and How to Know Them (1891).
-In her autobiography Research Is a Passion With Me (1979), she wrote that "the most cherished Christmas present of my life came in 1895.
+Her first book dealing with birds was Jenny and the Birds (1860) by Lucy Guernsey, which was read out by her mother.
+She later came across John B. Grant's Our Common Birds and How to Know Them (1891).
+In her posthumously published autobiography Research Is a Passion With Me (1979), she wrote that "the most cherished Christmas present of my life came in 1895.
 Mabel Osgood Wright's Bird-Craft."
 This book had color illustrations of birds and it guided her to keep notes on local birds when she was twelve years old.
-With careful note-making she was even able to compare her notes taken when she was 13 years old and compare the rates of fledgling success of young American robins, chipping sparrows, and least flycatchers 61 years later.
+With careful note-making she was even able to use her notes taken when she was 13 years old to compare the rates of fledgling success of young American robins, chipping sparrows, and least flycatchers then and 61 years later.

 She received her B.A. in psychology from Mount Holyoke College in 1906 and her M.A. in biology from Clark University in Worcester, Massachusetts in 1915.
 At Clark University she was only one of two women graduate students.

-She was greatly influenced by G. Stanley Hall and Clifton Fremont Hodge.
-Hall would influence her later interest in child psychology while Hodge influenced her in conservation.
-Hodge had notably influenced Anthony R. Kuser to withdraw a $100 reward for passenger pigeon specimens and instead offer a $300 reward for allowing them to nest undisturbed.
-Hodge kept bobwhite quails at home and Margaret looked after them when Hodge was travelling.
+While at Clark she was greatly influenced by G. Stanley Hall and Clifton Fremont Hodge.
+Hall would spark her later interest in child psychology while Hodge encouraged her work in conservation.
+Hodge had notably persuaded Anthony R. Kuser to withdraw a $100 reward for passenger pigeon specimens and instead offer a $300 reward for allowing them to nest undisturbed.
+Hodge kept bobwhite quails at home and Margaret looked after them when Hodge was traveling.
 For her MA she produced the first comprehensive study on the diet of the northern bobwhite (Colinus virginianus).